kandlagifari/ultimate-cicd-pipeline/nexus/Nexus-Setup.md

     ```

 This process allows you to access the Nexus admin password stored within the container.
 Make sure to keep this password secure, as it grants administrative access to your Nexus instance.

+## Maven Releases
+Need to edit Deployment policy of `maven-releases` repository to Allow Redeploy (Not recommended in Production)